Shoot to Kill (1990 film): Treatment of themes

 On the question of the alleged "shoot-to-kill" policy itself (described perhaps more precisely by Tom King, then Secretary of State for Northern Ireland, as allegations of a policy to "shoot on sight, or without proper warning, or without observing the correct procedures for the use of force"), the programme was elliptical.
 What it did represent was a particular SAS-style training exercise undertaken by the RUC Special Support Unit, emphasising its mantra of "Firepower, Speed, Aggression", with a briefing to the participants about what they should and shouldn't do: "1.
 Don't stop to think about it.
 Take out the terrorists before they can take out the hostages.
 2. No warnings.
 When did you see the IRA hold up a yellow card?
 3. Go for the trunk.
 Double tap.
 Your aim is to eliminate the threat completely.
 Now take those bastards out of action."

 The programme then showed a briefing which played on the men's feelings for their colleagues murdered at Kinnego, and emphasised that Eugene Toman, Sean Burns, and Martin McCauley were the men believed "from an impeccable source" to be responsible, before knowingly concluding: "When you get the word from E4a, I want a Vehicle Control Point set up and I want these men stopped.
 No mistakes.
 Remember: firepower, speed, aggression.
 Show me what you've learnt..."
+This presentation could be read as consistent with John Stalker's view, expressed to The Times" in February 1988, that "I never did find evidence of a shoot-to-kill policy as such.
+There was no written instruction, nothing pinned up on a noticeboard.
+But there was a clear understanding on the part of the men whose job it was to pull the trigger that that was what was expected of them."